5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/Kexts_Loading_Sequence_Examples/README.md

 ## Notes
 - :warning: The configs included in this section ARE NOT configured for use with any system.
 It's only about the order of the Kexts listed in "Kernel > Add" section!
 - Ignore the red dots in the screenshots.
-- The kexts listed in Config 2 and 6 are both for PS2 Controllers (Keyboards, Mice, Trackpads).
-Don't use both at the same time.
+- The kexts listed in Config 2 to 6 are for PS2 Controllers (Keyboards, Mice, Trackpads).
 We recommend to use `config-2-PS2-Controller`list as a starting point.